 Most days, I’d take a visual novel to ease my commentary payload, but delightful treasures like Hoa are regenerative and spirit-lifting.
 I think if you want to play a relaxing game that’s immersive and unique, Hoa is my prime recommendation.
 If you want to check it out, be sure to head to the Steam link below.

 Thank you so much for reading Mr. Dave Pizza.
-I had to do a Wednesday release for this post because of crazy weather here on Tuesday, but I’m so glad I’m able to get this out there today.
+I had to do a Wednesday release for this post because of the crazy weather here on Tuesday, but I’m so glad I’m able to get this out there today.

 If you like what you read and want to read more, please have a look around my site, I’ve got plenty of new content regularly and there’s a little bit of everything here.
 If you like what you see, please come back and stay tuned for new articles!
 Thanks!